 Discuss Wants vs. Needs

-Show them the Value of Savings
+Show them the Value of Savings.

 Explain the Difference Between Cost and Value

-Get them a Bank Account
+Get them a Bank Account.

-Let them have an Input into the Family Budget One of the best ways to teach children about money is to engage them in discussions about family budgets and some financial decisions.
+Let them have an Input into the Family Budget.
+One of the best ways to teach children about money is to engage them in discussions about family budgets and some financial decisions.

 Teach them to Give

 Early adoption of non-profit habits can be a reward for both you and your child.
 Charity donations have been shown to have a beneficial effect on the brain.
-Help your children to develop the habit of giving by encouraging them to give 10% of their money to help others -and this is a habit they keep for the rest of their lives.
+Help your children develop the habit of giving by encouraging them to give 10% of their money to help others -and this is a habit they will keep for the rest of their lives.